How much does timber flooring cost in NZ? Complete 2026 price guide

 Format Premiums: Herringbone, Chevron and Versailles

-The pattern you choose affects both the supply price and the installation cost — primarily through material wastage and installation complexity.
+The pattern you choose affects both supply price and installation cost, mainly through material wastage and installation complexity.

 | Format | Supply price vs plank | Wastage allowance | Installation |